savespain-covid19/Save-Spain/README.md

 This mission was not successful because it did not reach its objective to change Spanish reaction to the COVID-19 outbreak.
 Fortunately this was not needed.

+### Reaction in media

+Estonian news paper Postimees published an [interview](https://news.postimees.ee/6931699/an-estonian-tried-to-warn-spain) with me on 24th March 2020.

 ### Basis

 There exists order of magnitude difference between the COVID-19 related case fatality rate (CFR) in Italy and Germany (during comparable periods 2.5% (now 6%) in Italy and 0.2% in Germany).